elenderg/PAL-1000/instruções de compilação.md

 `If the variable is nil, exit.`
 `If the variable's compiled flag is set, exit.`
 `Set the variable's compiled flag.`
-`If the variable's kind is not "global", exit.`
+`If the variable's kind is not "_global", exit.`
 `If the variable's literal is nil, exit.`
-`Find a routine given "put" and the variable's literal's type and "into" and the variable's type.` `If the routine is nil, find the routine given "convert" and the variable's literal's type and "to" and the variable's type; set a flag.`
+`Find a routine given "_put_" and the variable's literal's type and "_into_" and the variable's type.` `If the routine is nil, find the routine given "_convert_" and the variable's literal's type and "_to_" and the variable's type; set a flag.`
-`If the routine is nil, abort with "The type of this global and the type of its literal are not compatible." and the variable's locus; exit.`
+`If the routine is nil, abort with "_The type of this global and the type of its literal are not compatible._" and the variable's locus; exit.`
 `Compile the body of the routine.`
-`If the flag is set, put "convert the " then the variable's literal's name then " to the " then the variable's name then ". " into the variable's initializer string.`
+`If the flag is set, put "_convert the "_ then the variable's literal's name then "_ to the "_ then the variable's name then "_. "_ into the variable's initializer string.`
-`If the flag is not set, put "put the " then the variable's literal's name then " into the " then the variable's name then ". " into the variable's initializer string.`
+`If the flag is not set, put "_put the "_ then the variable's literal's name then "_ into the "_ then the variable's name then "_. "_ into the variable's initializer string.`

-If the variable is a global, and the programmer wants us to initialize it with a literal value, we're going to need a "put" or "convert" routine to actually fill it in at run time, so we make sure we've got such a routine now.
-If we find one, we take a moment to compile its body, and then we fill in the variable's "initializer string" with the Plain English sentence that will do the initializing.
-"Global initializer" sentences are compiled in the next step.
+If the variable is a global, and the programmer wants us to initialize it with a literal value, we're going to need a "_put_" or "_convert_" routine to actually fill it in at run time, so we make sure we've got such a routine now.
+If we find one, we take a moment to compile its body, and then we fill in the variable's "_initializer string_" with the Plain English sentence that will do the initializing. "_Global initializer_" sentences are compiled in the next step.

 181. Here are the seven helpers we need to find the right routines to call: